SynergiTech/laravel-postal/README.md

 You will need xdebug installed to generate code coverage.

 ### Docker
 A sample Dockerfile is provided to setup an environment to run the tests without configuring your local machine.
-The Dockerfile can take a PHP version as an argument to test multiple versions.
+The Dockerfile can test multiple combinations of versions for PHP and Laravel via arguments.

 ```
-docker build . --build-arg PHP_VERSION=7.3
+docker build . --build-arg PHP_VERSION=7.3 --build-arg LARAVEL=7
 ```